skeddy/skeddy.github.io/links.md

 # Social media

-You can also follow these adventures on Instgram and Twitter:
+You can also follow these adventures on Instagram and Twitter:

 [Instagram - @bobertsbirthday](https://www.instagram.com/bobertsbirthday)